• Skip to primary navigation

 Day 18

-Coonoor/Mysore – Githanjali Homestay.
+Coonoor/Mysore – Githanjali Homestay or Efkays Home Stay

-The scenic drive to Mysore takes about 3 hours descending the Ghats and passing through the Bandipur National park.
 Stay at Gitanjali farm home stay, this is located about ten minutes from the town in a peaceful spot looking towards Chamundi hill, the food is excellent, with homemade pickles and jams.
 The rooms are simply furnished and a lovely garden.
 3 nights double room with breakfast.

 Things to do in Mysore